-Elizabeth is a talented cellist who is currently at a crossroads in her life.
+Elizabeth is a talented cellist who is at a crossroads in her life and career.
 She is being trained by a mean-spirited and pervy cellist teacher and also not talking to her on and off again boyfriend.
-She is trying to live her dream.
-Little does she realise that this will be the last of her worries.
-As she sleeps, eats, showers or leaves her apartment, she is being watched.
+She is simply trying to live her dream.
+Little does she realise that this will be the least of her worries.
+As she sleeps, eats, showers, and even leaves her apartment, she is being watched.
 Elizabeth is unaware that someone is watching her every single move and is already inside her apartment.

 In 2016, we've had two films with the title Intruder.
 This movie is not to be confused with the other film Intruders.
-This film is the more minimalist and simple of the two films.
-Intruder may have a pretty cool, creepy and somewhat vibrant looking poster but this movie is anything but vibrant.
-Instead, we have a movie that really doesn't offer anything new in the home invasion sub-genre of horror.
+This film is the more minimalist and straightforward of the two movies.
+Intruder may have a pretty colourful, creepy, and somewhat vibrant looking poster but this movie is anything but lively.
+Instead, we have a film that really doesn't offer anything new in the home invasion sub-genre of horror.
 In fact, this may be one of the most lifeless and dull home invasion films.

-This will also be the second film this year that I've seen from director Travis Z. It's also now the second time he's flat-out disappointed me with one of his films.
-The first film being the utterly pointless remake of Eli Roth's cabin in the woods flick Cabin Fever.
-A movie that used the same script and was almost shot for shot, death for death.
-Offering nothing new seems to be Travis Z trademark at this point.
+This will also be the second film this year that I've seen from director Travis Z. It's also now the second time he's flat-out disappointed me with one of his movies.
+The first film is the utterly pointless remake of Eli Roth's cabin in the woods movie, Cabin Fever.
+A film that used the same script and was almost shot for shot, death for death.
+Offering nothing new seems to be Travis Z the trademark at this point.
 Let's hope he impresses with his next film.

-I see a lot of people and reviewers throw around the terms 'amounts to nothing' and 'makes no sense in the end'.
-Intruders is the perfect example of those terms.
-The movie opens with a lady being suffocated who is connected to our main protagonist Elizabeth.
-Yet after her murder, we never see or hear if Elizabeth finds out about the murder.
-This also happens later in the film when another character close to Elizabeth is killed in her apartment, yet we never see any resolution of her two friends being murdered.
-It all seems pointless.
+I see a lot of people and reviewers throwing around the term 'amounts to nothing' or 'it makes no sense in the end'.
+Intruders is the very definition of those comments.
+It opens with a lady being suffocated with a bag who is connected to our main character Elizabeth.
+Yet after her murder, we never see or hear if Elizabeth finds out about the death.
+This also happens later in the film when another character close to Elizabeth is killed in her apartment, yet we never see any resolution to her two mates deaths.
+It all seems rather pointless.

-Intruder also tries to throw a few red herrings at the audience but is ultimately unsuccessful due to its predictability.
-You'll have no problem guessing who the intruder is after our first encounter with them.
-We have all the normal male horror red herring tropes.
-We have the addition of a pervy music teacher, the creepy next-door neighbour, the boyfriend who comes into her life again and the nice guy.
+Intruder also tries to throw a few red herrings at the audience but ultimately fails.
+It's unsuccessful due to its predictability.
+You'll have no problem guessing who the villain is after our first encounter with them.
+We have all the typical and standard male red herring tropes.
+We have the addition of a pervy music teacher, the creepy next-door neighbour, the boyfriend who comes into her life again and the genuine, nice guy.
 If you've seen any horror movie ever, you'll have this figured out in no time.

-The film is completely barren when it comes to suspense or scares.
-A few jump scenes and loud noises are attempted in the film but they never landed for me.
-I think Intruder was attempting to win an award for most use of 'creepy out-of-focus' villain standing in doorways or closets.
+The film is completely dry when it comes to suspense or scares.
+A few jump scenes and loud noises are attempted in the movie, but they never landed for me.
+I think Intruder was trying to win an award for the most use of 'creepy out-of-focus' villain standing in doorways or closets.
 The movie uses this trick so often it bordered on nausea.
 It wasn't scary the first time nor was it the fiftieth time.
-Repetitive is an understatement with Intruders.
+Repetitive is an understatement with Intruder.

-By the time the ending rolls around, Intruders gives us one of the poorest endings I've seen in horror cinema in 2016.
-It also feels like it has as many endings as Return Of The King.
+By the time the ending rolls around.
+Intruder gives us one of the weakest endings I think I've seen in horror cinema in 2016.
+It also feels like it has as many endings as Lord Of The Rings: Return Of The King.
 Not one end credit sequence but two.
-When the movie abruptly ends after an hour and thirty minutes of our intruder never striking or attacking Elizabeth, it all feels like a build up for nothing.
-The first scene in the credits hints at a dark outcome but it's just not enough for this horror fan.
+When the movie abruptly ends after an hour and thirty minutes where our intruder never ends up striking or attacking Elizabeth, it all feels like a build up for nothing.
+The first scene in the credits hints at a dark outcome, but it's just not satisfying to me.

 The acting is also terrible.
-I'm sure Louise Linton is a decent actress normally but In Travis Z's hands, she is terrible.
-She was given the worst role in the Cabin Fever remake and now she has nothing to do here in Intruders.
+I'm sure Louise Linton is a decent actress usually, but In Travis Z's hands, she is dreadful.
+She was given the worst role in the Cabin Fever remake, and now she has nothing to do here in this movie.
 Let's not get me started on her going in and out of her accent in this film.
 I was unsure if her character was meant to be from Scotland or she was putting on an American accent as it was all over the shop.
 I couldn't place her as it's never explained where she is from.
 It all just comes across as awkward.
-John Robinson is underused in this film and Moby looked utterly uninterested in his small role.
+John Robinson is underused in this film, and Moby looked utterly uninterested in his small role.

-Lastly, I have to talk about the awkward sex scene that came across looking like some pop 'music video' from the early 2000's or the weird lingering of the camera in the shower that showed complete nudity of our leading actress.
+Lastly, I really need to talk about the extremely awkward sex scene that came across looking like some pop 'music video' from the early 2000's or the weird lingering of the camera in the shower that showed complete nudity of our leading actress.
 I assume this was added for the simple fact that having nudity in the rating might get teenage boys into seats.
-The movie also lacked any blood or violence.
-So not only is it not scary, the movie is also bloodless.
+The film also lacked any blood or violence.
+So not only is it not scary, but the film is also bloodless.